andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 ## Introduction
 In this post, we'll cover a way to generate short, alphanumeric, pseudo random identifiers using native Postgres tactics.

-Here are three example values:
+We'll store this in a column called `public_id`.
+Here's a query that shows three example values:
 ```sql
 SELECT public_id
 FROM transactions